Provincetown Cape Cod Attractions and Beaches

 Harbor Beach in Provincetown Cape Cod

 This beach is the most easily accessible beach from Provincetown.
-It's best to park your car at MacMillan Wharf (where the boats to Provincetown Whale watching tours lay down).
+It's best to park your car at MacMillan Wharf (where the whale watching tour boats in Provincetown start).
 Incidentally, the Provincetown Whale Watch Tours are so successful that they guarantee the sighting of whales.
 If you still don't see one, you can repeat your tour on another day.
 From there you have direct access to the beach and can take a beach hike past the pretty villas and houses along the Provincetown harbor bay.

 We recommend these

 From the Whale Watching Wharf in Provincetown Harbor you have a good view of the city, the Pilgrim Monument and the miles of sandy beach that stretches along the north shore of the city.
-It is also where whale watching boats depart from Stellwagen Bay, the bay that Cape Cod has Boston combines.
+It is also where whale watching boats depart from Stellwagen Bay, the bay that connects Cape Cod and Boston.